-- All UK bat species exclusively eat insects.
-These may be caught in-flight and eaten on the wing, or brought back to the roost to eat – while hanging upside down.
+- All bat species in the UK exclusively eat insects.
+These may be caught in flight and eaten on the wing or brought back to the roost to eat – while hanging upside down.

-- 75% of UK bat sightings are of the Common Pipistrelle: this is also the smallest UK bat species, having a wingspan of 22cm.
-They have a brown back with lighter colouring on their stomachs and a dark face.
+- 75% of UK bat sightings are of the common Pipistrelle: this is also the smallest UK bat, having a wingspan of 22cm.
+They have a brown back with lighter colouring on their stomachs and dark faces.

-- The largest UK bat species is the Noctule Bat which has a 36cm wingspan.
+- The largest UK bat is the Noctule bat which has a 36cm wingspan.
 It has light brown fur and dark ears, wings and face.

 - Bats will nestle in crevices or hang upside down to roost; as they cannot launch from an upright position, this enables them to release their grip and drop into a glide.